courtois-neuromod/cneuromod-things/README.md

 ![720 CC0 THINGS images](./misc/things_720mosaic_CC0.jpg)

-Data, scripts and derivatives for the CNeuroMod-THINGS dataset, for which N=4 CNeuroMod participants underwent 33-36 fMRI sessions of a continuous recognition task based on images from the [THINGS dataset](https://things-initiative.org/).
+Data, scripts and derivatives for the CNeuroMod-THINGS dataset, for which N=4 CNeuroMod participants (``sub-01``, ``sub-02``, ``sub-03`` and ``sub-06``) underwent 33-36 fMRI sessions of a continuous recognition task based on images from the [THINGS dataset](https://things-initiative.org/).

 Files related to the main task are found under ``THINGS``:
 - ``THINGS/fmriprep`` includes source and preprocessed bold data, eye-tracking data, ``*events.tsv`` files with trialwise metrics, stimuli and annotations.
-- ``THINGS/behaviour`` includes analyses of the subjects' performance on the continuous recognition task and of fixation compliance (assessed with eye-tracking).
+- ``THINGS/behaviour`` includes analyses of the subjects' performance on the continuous image recognition task and of fixation compliance (assessed with eye-tracking).
-- ``THINGS/glmsingle`` includes fMRI analyses and derivatives, including trialwise and imagewise beta scores estimated with GLMsingle, voxelwise noise ceilings, and proof-of-principle analyses to showcase the quality of the data.
+- ``THINGS/glmsingle`` includes fMRI analyses and derivatives, including trialwise and imagewise beta scores estimated with GLMsingle, voxelwise noise ceilings, and proof-of-concept analyses to showcase the quality of the data.

-In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks, ``fLoc`` and ``retinotopy`` (population receptive field), used to derive subject-specific ROIs. ``anatomical`` data that include flat maps to visualize voxelwise statistics on a flattened cortical surface are also included.
+In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks, ``fLoc`` and ``retinotopy`` (population receptive field), used to derive subject-specific ROIs.
+The ``anatomical`` data submodule includes flat maps to visualize voxelwise statistics on a flattened cortical surface are also included.

 ``datapaper`` includes jupyter notebooks with code to re-create figures from the upcoming data paper using data and result files saved in the current repository.